mdelapenya/sample-godog/README.md

 # Sample Godog

-This project is a sample for [Godog](https://github.com/cucumber/godog), the official implementation of Cucumber for Golang.
+This project is a sample for [Godog](https://github.com/cucumber/godog), the official implementation of Cucumber for Golang, demonstrating an issue I found there: https://github.com/cucumber/godog/issues/196

 ## How to run the tests filtering by tags
 1. Install godog